dotnet/winforms/README.md

 Some of the best ways to contribute are to try things out, file bugs, join in design conversations, and fix issues.

 * The [contributing guidelines][contributing]and the more general [.NET Core contributing guide][corefx-contributing] define contributing rules.
-* The [Developer Guide](developer-guide.md) defines the setup and workflow for working on this repository.
+* The [Developer Guide][developing] defines the setup and workflow for working on this repository.
 * If you have a question or have found a bug, [file an issue][issue-new].
 * Use [daily builds][getting-started] if you want to contribute and stay up to date with the team.